Virtual Lunch Guide: Best Practices & Topics

 Fortunately, you don’t have to come up with a topic on your own.
 We’ve put together a handful of great virtual lunch ideas for you to consider as you plan your next event.
 Each of these has been tested and proven to be an effective topic idea.

-• A Mindfulness Seminar.
+• A mindfulness seminar.
 American workers are more stressed out than ever.
 If you don’t help your employees on this front, their productivity will suffer and burnout will be the final result.
 That’s why you may want to consider conducting a mindfulness virtual lunch.
 Give your employees a great meal along with some practical tips they can use to improve their mental health and maintain a more stable, peaceful frame of mind.

-• Financial Health Seminar.
+• Financial health seminar.
 Money is one of the biggest sources of stress out there.
 By providing your employees with a financial health-focused virtual lunch, you’ll give them the tools they need to make the most of their salary and benefits - now and in the future.

-• Conflict Management.
+• Conflict management.
 Put two people together and you’re bound to get into conflict sooner or later.
 Add dozens of others, and the potential for problems only increases.
 That’s why offering your employees a virtual lunch seminar on conflict management can be a hugely influential thing for your organization.
 Plus, it has the potential to help your employees in their personal life as well.

-• Communication Skills.
+• Communication skills.
 In business as in life, communication is key.
 With a virtual lunch that’s focused on imparting communication skills, you can help your team members work more effectively together and deal with customers in healthier ways.
 You could even do a series of lunches that focus on developing different communication skills, from writing emails to doing public presentations.

 • Productivity.
 Productivity is built on effective time management, perseverance, and good work habits.
 With a virtual lunch that targets issues of productivity, you’ll be able to empower your workers to accomplish more in less time.
 You may want to consider teaching them the Pomodoro Time Management Method, the rule of three, or any number of other productivity methods or skills.

-• An Informal Q&A. While imparting information is a valuable way to spend a virtual lunch, you could also turn the tables and give your employees the opportunity to ask questions.
+• An informal Q&A. While imparting information is a valuable way to spend a virtual lunch, you could also turn the tables and give your employees the opportunity to ask questions.
 By hosting a Q&A, you can find out what your team members are thinking, ensure you have clear lines of communication with them, and develop stronger relationships all around.

 Conclusion